afamousscientist/Shoot/README.md

 - Lobby screen showing the three most recently accessed projects and quick new/open actions.
 - Profile bar that remembers your display name, plugin toggles, and recent projects.
 - Simple project table view where each row is a page with inline-editable title, type, and synopsis cells.
+- Drag-and-drop rows to reorder shots in the table while keeping the Vista glass depth on each row.
 - Double-click a page to open it in the sidebar script editor.
 Start typing to build multiple screenplay blocks (scene headers, action, character, dialogue) with tab-to-character and enter-to-dialogue flows.
 - A dedicated director toolkit: build colored instruction cards, drag them into the per-page director box (stored separately from the script), and review them beneath the editor.
 - Double-click any toolkit or director note to edit its title, color, or text in the builder, then apply changes back to the saved card.